rauleffting/pomodoro_focus_timer/README.md

 Usage
 -----

-Just run on your navigator.
+Run on your navigator using live server with VSCode.

 Contributing
 ------------